 Her music is recorded on three solo CDs: Chasing Time (Albany CD 1031, 2008) Of Mere Being (CRI, 2002) and Images, (Soundspells, 1996) as well as on the CRI American Masters Series: Eleanor Cory and Ellen Taaffe Zwilich (CRI CD 621); ACA Recording Award Winners (CRI SD 459); and The Music of Eeanor Cory and Edward Cohen (CRI SD 542).

 George C. Cory, Jr. ( 3 August 1920, Syracuse, N. Y. - 11 April 1978, San Francisco, CA )

-An American Composer rased in San Francisco and Mill Valley.
+George C. Cory, Jr. was born in Syracuse, N.Y. and studied at the University of California.
 He studied with Ernest Bloch at Univ. of California.
 During his army service in 1943-45, he was chapel organist at the Presidio of Monterey.
 He was music director, Gilbert and Sullivan Repertory Company, San Francisco; assistant to Gian-Carlo Menotti, 1946-50; arranger, conductor, pianist in San Francisco and throughout the U.S.